simulation-based-inference/simulation-based-inference.github.io/_posts/2023-02-22-estimation-of-erosion-rate-parameters-from-neural-network-inverse-modeling-of-river-profile-and-thermo-geochronology-data.md

 ---
-title: Estimation of erosion rate parameters from neural network inverse modeling of river profile and thermo-geochronology data
+title: "Estimation of erosion rate parameters from neural network inverse modeling of river profile and thermo-geochronology data"
 categories:
   - paper
 tags: